 Thank you for supporting the Lunch Box Expansion Project!

 We're proud to report that The Lunch Box is helping hundreds of school districts across the country serve healthy, scratch-cooked meals to students.
-Since the launch of the updated and expanded Lunch Box in September, 2014, over 1,050 people have become registered users.
-Of those, 357 are school food professionals or school staff.
-Other registrants include parents; local, state and government representatives; school food advocates; and other nonprofit colleagues who are working hard to change the landscape of school food.
+Since the launch of the updated and expanded Lunch Box in September, 2014, over 3,600 people have become registered users.
+Of those, 1,840 are school food professionals or school staff, representing over 1,100 school districts in 49 states!

 They are using the free Lunch Box tools and resources to make changes to their school nutrition programs.
-We have over 200 healthy, scalable, UDSA-compliant school food recipes available for download, along with dozens of financial, management, and marketing tools.
-Users have downloaded Lunch Box resources over 4,500 times!
+We have over 200 healthy, scalable, UDSA-compliant school food recipes available for download, along with dozens of financial, management, procurement and marketing tools.
+Users have downloaded Lunch Box resources over 16,800 times!

 You can stay up to date on all of the Chef Ann Foundation's programs and projects by signing up for our newsletters.

 Yours in the school food fight,